Democracy Marchers Defy Police Ban in Hong Kong

 “Americans care about freedom and rights and somehow I hope America will help us,” echoed Jackie, a 21-year-old student.

-Local news broadcasts showed protesters burning the Chinese flag.
-They also tore down and burned a large banner that had been erected to commemorate China’s upcoming national day on Oct.
-1.

-By the late afternoon, protesters had set up barricades on Harcourt Road, near the city’s legislature and main government offices.
-They also vandalized subway stations, venting their fury at a train operator that they accuse of being in league with the the authorities by transporting riot police to demonstrations but shutting stations when protesters need to leave.

-Sunday’s demonstrations come after a day of brawls across the city between protesters and pro-Beijing groups, with 25 people brought to hospital.
+Sunday’s demonstrations come after a day of brawls across the city between protesters and pro-Beijing groups that saw 25 people brought to hospital.
 A fire also broke out at the office of a pro-Beijing legislator.

 Many protesters have threatened to escalate their campaign if the government does not meet their demands for, among other things, universal suffrage and an independent inquiry into what they say is the heavy handed way police have handled the demonstrations.